MohamedMErouane/8ball_pool/README.md

 ### Gameplay

 The gameplay is simplified eight-ball pool:
-- Solid and stipe are assigned to players randomly.
+- Solid (black edge) and stipe (white edge) are assigned to players randomly.
 - Two players take turns to play.
 - If a player pockets the cue ball, the turn is passed and the cue ball is placed at the original position.
 - If a player pockets the 8-ball before all their balls, they lose.